Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The Baylor Scoliosis Center is involved in ongoing research focused on improving the understanding of scoliosis, its origin and treatment.
+The Baylor Scoliosis Center is involved in ongoing and award-winning research focused on improving the understanding of scoliosis, its origin and treatment.
 The Baylor Scoliosis Center works in conjunction with the Baylor Research Institute on developing new technology and treatment options for scoliosis.

 Researchers continue to search for the source of scoliosis.
 They have learned that scoliosis is a polygenetic, inheritable disorder that affects collagen in a way that allows for progressive curvature.
 To learn more about scoliosis, scientists study heredity, growth, structural and biochemical changes in disks and muscles, and track changes in the nervous system.
 Scientists now believe that the changes seen in disks and muscles are a consequence of the disease and not the reason for the disease.
 Research is also under way to determine the effectiveness of various treatments.